jlefkoff/vzdv/README.md

 ![status](https://img.shields.io/badge/project_status-in_dev-red)
 ![CI](https://github.com/Celeo/vzdv/actions/workflows/ci.yml/badge.svg)

 New vZDV website.
-Completely in-dev and unfinished.

 This site is not affiliated with the Federal Aviation Administration, actual Denver ARTCC, or any real-world governing aviation body.
-All content herein is solely for use on the VATSIM network.
+All content herein is solely for use on the [VATSIM network](https://vatsim.net/).

 ## Project goals

-TBD
+- Provide a website solution for the vZDV VATUSA ARTCC.
+- Be both fast and lightweight.
+- Be easy to use.
+- Follow good software development practices.

 ## Building